Financial Position

 Current assets grew by € 3.4 million to € 487.3 million (previous year: € 483.9 million).
 The increase resulted mainly from a rise in cash and cash equivalents and short-term deposits of € 24.3 million to € 201.5 million (previous year: € 177.2 million).
 By contrast, trade receivables fell by € 11.3 million to € 149.1 million (previous year: € 160.4 million), while other assets were down by € 13.1 million to € 26.8 million (previous year: € 39.9 million).

 On the liabilities side, equity rose by € 31.6 million compared to year-end 2016, taking it to € 602.4 million (previous year: € 570.8 million).
 This growth was mainly attributable to positive comprehensive income of € 104.2 million.
 This was offset by the dividends distributed and the reclassification of a future financial settlement totalling € 72.7 million as a non-current financial liability.
-The increased to 32.8 % (previous year: 31.5 %).
+The equity ratio increased to 32.8 % (previous year: 31.5 %).

 Non-current liabilities fell by € 34.3 million to € 993.8 million (previous year: € 1,028.1 million).
 This reduction was mainly due to a decrease in non-current financial liabilities of € 34.5 million to € 304.7 million (previous year: € 339.2 million), as well as a reduction in pension provisions of € 11.6 million to € 448.9 million (previous year: € 460.5 million).
 By contrast, other non-current provisions rose by € 10.3 million to € 112.9 million (previous year: € 102.6 million).